 Here’s a short list of “did you knows” to wow in conversation:

 Maintaining a Healthy Gastrointestinal System

-The best way to support your pet’s G.I system is by staying true to a species appropriate diet.
-For cats and dog’s this means a high moisture, high-protein diet, is the most beneficial to their health and the easiest on their digestion system.
+The best way to support your pet’s G.I. system is by staying true to a species-appropriate diet.
+For cats and dogs, this means a high-moisture, high-protein diet is most beneficial to their health and the easiest on their digestion system.
 To further promote digestive support for dogs and cats, you can also consider a daily digestive supplement since even the healthiest pets need help staying regular.